traumweh/duckypad_daemon/README.md

 ## Callbacks
 The daemon has support for callbacks via the `-b, --callback` option.
 The option is used to pass the path of a script to the daemon which gets called whenever the duckyPad profile changes.
-The script must be executable and, if it isn't a binary, have a shebang (`#!`) as its first line to indicate how to run it:
+The script must be executable and on systems other than Windows must contain a shebang (`#!`, see below) if it isn't a binary.
 - `#!/bin/sh`
 - `#!/usr/bin/env bash`
 - `#!/usr/bin/env python3`